robotbeepboop/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start express_server.js` command.
 - Run `npm test` command to peform chai testing before opening web app.
+- Use the test user in the databases.js file for ease of use.